atuinframework/atuin-gulp/README.md

 Atuin free to use for all.

+### ENV variables

+Be sure to export as environment variables the followings:

+- `CONFIG_FOLDER` -configuration folder path- to let gulp, bable and others know where project configuration files are placed.

 ## And this container?

 In modern days we use lots of different tools to build assets, compile js, minification